ROAR Ambassadors Program

 - Usually, the school’s support letter should also explain how the school will receive and manage the financial support issued from Berkeley that will be spent according to the applicants’ proposed budget.
 In cases where the school does not directly manage the student club’s budget, the applicants can request direct reimbursement from Berkeley.

-- Each application should be submitted directly to the ROAR Ambassador website.
+- Each application should be submitted directly through this form.
+You may also submit your forms directly to Huo Chao <firstname.lastname@example.org>.
 The application package should include the following forms:

 - A cover letter including the applicants’ names, their school, and contact information.
 Each application may be written by 1-3 applicants as a team.